-- Receive Medicaid funds in an electronic transfer. - Process and pay invoices for approved goods and services included in the individual budget. - Enter the individual budget into the Web-based tracking system chosen by the department and enter expenditures as they are paid. - Provide real-time individual budget account balances for the member, the independent support broker, and the department, available at a minimum during normal business hours (9 a.m. to 5 p.m., Monday through Friday). - Conduct criminal background checks on potential employees pursuant to 441-Chapter 119. - Verify for the member an employee's citizenship or alien status. - · Assist the member with fiscal and payroll-related responsibilities including, but not limited to: - o Verifying that hourly wages comply with federal and state labor rules. - o Collecting and processing timecards. - o Withholding, filing, and paying federal, state and local income taxes, Medicare and Social Security (FICA) taxes, and federal (FUTA) and state (SUTA) unemployment and disability insurance taxes, as applicable. - o Computing and processing other withholdings, as applicable. - o Processing all judgments, garnishments, tax levies, or other withholding on an employee's pay as may be required by federal, state, or local laws. - o Preparing and issuing employee payroll checks. - o Preparing and disbursing IRS Forms W-2 and W-3 annually. - o Processing federal advance earned income tax credit for eligible employees. - o Refunding over-collected FICA, when appropriate. - o Refunding over-collected FUTA, when appropriate. - Assist the member in completing required federal, state, and local tax and insurance forms. - Establish and manage documents and files for the member and the member's employees. - Monitor timecards, receipts, and invoices to ensure that they are consistent with the individual budget.
-Keep records of all timecards and invoices for each member for a total of five years. - Provide to the department, the independent support broker, and the member monthly and quarterly status reports that include a summary of expenditures paid and amount of budget unused. - Establish an accessible customer service system and a method of communication for the member and the independent support broker that includes alternative communication formats. - Establish a customer services complaint reporting system. - Develop a policy and procedures manual that is current with state and federal regulations and update as necessary. - Develop a business continuity plan in the case of emergencies and natural disasters. - Provide to the department an annual independent audit of the financial management service. - Assist in implementing the state's quality management strategy related to the financial management service."
+- (1) Receive Medicaid funds in an electronic transfer. - (2) Process and pay invoices for approved goods and services included in the individual budget. - (3) Enter the individual budget into the Web-based tracking system chosen by the department and enter expenditures as they are paid. - (4) Provide real-time individual budget account balances for the member, the independent support broker, and the department, available at a minimum during normal business hours (9 a.m. to 5 p.m., Monday through Friday). - (5) Conduct criminal background checks on potential employees pursuant to 441-Chapter 119. - (6) Verify for the member an employee's citizenship or alien status. - (7) Assist the member with fiscal and payroll-related responsibilities including, but not limited to: - a.
+Verifying that hourly wages comply with federal and state labor rules. - b.
+Collecting and processing timecards. - c.
+Withholding, filing, and paying federal, state and local income taxes, Medicare and Social Security FICA) taxes, and federal (FUTA) and state (SUTA) unemployment and disability insurance taxes, as applicable. - d.
+Computing and processing other withholdings, as applicable. - e.
+Processing all judgments, garnishments, tax levies, or other withholding on an employee's pay as may be required by federal, state, or local laws. - f.
+Preparing and issuing employee payroll checks. - g.
+Preparing and disbursing IRS Forms W-2 and W-3 annually. - h.
+Processing federal advance earned income tax credit for eligible employees. - i.
+Refunding over-collected FICA, when appropriate. - j.
+Refunding over-collected FUTA, when appropriate. - (8) Assist the member in completing required federal, state, and local tax and insurance forms. - (9) Establish and manage documents and files for the member and the member's employees. - (10) Monitor timecards, receipts, and invoices to ensure that they are consistent with the individual budget.
+Keep records of all timecards and invoices for each member for a total of five years. - (11) Provide to the department, the independent support broker, and the member monthly and quarterly status reports that include a summary of expenditures paid and amount of budget unused. - (12) Establish an accessible customer service system and a method of communication for the member and the independent support broker that includes alternative communication formats. - (13) Establish a customer services complaint reporting system. - (14) Develop a policy and procedures manual that is current with state and federal regulations and update as necessary. - (15) Develop a business continuity plan in the case of emergencies and natural disasters. - (16) Provide to the department an annual independent audit of the financial management service. - (17) Assist in implementing the state's quality management strategy related to the financial management waiver services.
+Annually, the Department determines the average cost for each waiver service.
+The average service cost is used to determine the "cap amount" of the CCO budget.
+The cap amount is used to ensure the member stays within the program dollar cap limits within each waiver.
+The department also determines the percentage of services that are used, compared to what is authorized within a waiver service plan.
+This percentage is applied to the cap amount to determine the CCO "budget amount".
+The budget amount is the total funds available to the member in the monthly CCO budget.
+This UAF includes all HCBS waiver members in the calculation, not just members participating in CCO.